-The department offers minors in History and Political Science: A minor consists of any six department courses chosen from the specific discipline.
+The department offers minors in History and Political Science, and Pre-Law (see under Interdisciplinary minors): A minor consists of any six department courses chosen from the specific discipline.
 All courses within the minor must be completed with a minimum grade of "C" or higher.